alejandrovega44/CSCE-470-Anime-Recommender/Readme.txt

 exectute sql:
 	 mysql -u {username} -p < tablse.sql
 	will ask for password after type in password and will create table and database for you

+To populate the database you first have to setup the mysql database and have to have php installed then if you open up the retrieveData.html in your browser and don't recieve an error in the console.log your database has been populated